Anne McElvoy discusses Antigone at the Barbican with Oliver Taplin and Roy Williams.

 Presented by Philip Dodd.
 With poet Paul Muldoon and historian Roy Foster in conversation.

-Andrew O'Hagan talks about his novel The Illuminations, which addresses memory and war.
+Andrew O'Hagan talks to Matthew Sweet about his new novel which looks at memory and war.

 Including Joyce Carol Oates's new novel, the film Selma and the play Jefferson's Garden.

 With Tom Stoppard's play The Hard Problem, plus musician and neuroscientist Daniel Levitin